 Lab Testing FAQs > Factors That Can Affect Lab Test Results

-Medical Lab Testing Results: 5 Factors to Know
+Lab Blood Testing Results: 5 Factors to Know

 Has your physician ever instructed you to fast or stop taking medications before having your blood drawn?
-The reason doctors sometimes ask patients to modify their behavior in specific ways before a lab test is because certain factors can impact the accuracy of test results.
+The reason doctors sometimes ask patients to modify their behavior in specific ways before a lab test is because certain factors, including antibiotics and diet, can impact the accuracy of test results.

 Usually, a skewed result can be rectified by performing the test again on a different day.
 But if the mistake goes unnoticed, the patient could receive an inaccurate diagnosis, be prescribed the wrong medication, or be subjected to unnecessary medical procedures.